-When Bunnies Attack: What To Do When Your Rabbit Bites
+When Bunnies Attack: What to Do When Your Rabbit Bites

 People are often mystified about what to do when their rabbit starts behaving like a pit bull, but here are a few tips to get you through the hard times.

-STEP TWO: Clean and disinfect the bite.
+- Clean and disinfect the bite.
 You don't want to have any nasty infections to be weakening you next time you have to do battle with the small, fragile, and fuzzy creature.

-STEP THREE: Figure out why the bite occurred.
+- Figure out why the bite occurred.
 Did you scare the bunny?
 Did you offend the bunny?
 Did you hurt the bunny?
 Did the bunny simply decide that you needed to be taught a lesson?
 All these reasons are valid ones in the mind of a rabbit.

-STEP FIVE: Make amends.
+- Make amends.
 Or, as our Christian friends like to say, turn the other cheek.
 This doesn't mean you should shove your fingers down the bunny's throat, but you should spend some time interacting with it in a positive way, once you have both had time to calm down.
 Keep an eye on the bunny in future, and if it shows signs of trying to bite again gently dissuade it.
 Bonding with your rabbit in a positive way is the best way to reduce future bites.

-Some sources say that you should emit a high pitch squeal if the bunny bites you, letting it know it hurt you.
+Some sources say that you should emit a high-pitched squeal if the bunny bites you, letting it know it hurt you.
 This only works if the bunny didn't intend to hurt you, which in some cases, it did.
 After all, what do you think it was trying to do when it abandoned its herbivorous instincts and got a mouthful of flesh?
-Squealing may help, it may not.
+Squealing may help, or it may not.
 Try it and see what your bunny does.
 If it simply gets a pleased and sadistic look in its eye, you can assume that it didn't help.